-The above will hopefully provide enough information to allow you to get a contest going under $PC^2$ .
+Hopefully the above will provide enough information to allow you to get a contest going under PC^2 .
 Note however, that it omits many details, including alternative configuration options, additional features, and so forth.
-For example, it does not take into account any of the following $PC^2$ capabilities:
+For example, it does not take into account any of the following PC^2 capabilities:

-- Use of external interfaces such as the Event Feed and PC Web Services - Command-line submission of runs by teams - Generation of PC Reports describing system information - Monitoring team status during the contest - Examining/editing/judging runs during the contest - Importing contest configuration information from data files - Exporting final results to other systems - Configuring multi-site contests - Creating different "scoring groups" on the Scoreboard
+- Use of external interfaces such as the Event Feed and PC2 Web Services - Command-line submission of runs by teams - Generation of PC2 Reports describing system information - Monitoring team status during the contest - Examining/editing/judging runs during the contest - Importing contest configuration information from data files - Exporting final results to other systems - Configuring multi-site contests - Creating different "scoring groups" on the Scoreboard

-- Creating customized HTML scoreboard output

-- Running PC modules in "no-gui" mode

-- Using "Profiles" to switch between contest configurations

-- Handling security alerts

-- Details of configuring contest problems (things like validators for automated judging, handling very large data files, etc.)

-- Contest language configuration details

-- Defining judgement messages

-- Sending "balloon notifications" for correct submissions

-- Configuration options such as maximum allowed team output, information displayed to judges, editing scoring properties, etc.

-Programmatic access to PC via the PC API
+- Creating customized HTML scoreboard output - Running PC2 modules in "no-gui" mode - Using "Profiles" to switch between contest configurations - Handling security alerts - Details of configuring contest problems (things like validators for automated judging, handling very large data files, etc.) - Contest language configuration details - Defining judgement messages - Sending "balloon notifications" for correct submissions - Configuration options such as maximum allowed team output, information displayed to judges, editing scoring properties, etc. - Programmatic access to PC^2 via the PC^2 API

-These things and many more are covered in the rest of this manual, and also on our Wiki at https://pc2.ecs.csus.edu/wiki.
+These things and many more are covered in the rest of this manual, and also on our Wiki at https://github.com/pc2ccs/pc2v9/wiki.